emikes919/eddymikes_blog/_posts/2023-12-26-how-i-write.md

 Riding the wave is important.
 If I’m in a creative flow, I don’t fight it.
 Cutting a post down is always easier than beefing it up.

-On the other hand, I’ll often spend full sessions barely getting through a paragraph, which is okay, and some sessions feel like no progress was made, so patience is key. (<em>relax bro, this is a personal blog 😂, there is literally no due date</em>).
+On the other hand, I’ll often spend full sessions barely getting through a paragraph, which is okay, and some sessions feel like no progress was made, so patience is key. (<em>relax bro, this is a personal blog</em> 😂<em>, there is literally no due date</em>).

 I’ll repeat this process for as many sessions as it takes to get the post 90% there.